The Online Form Builder Blog

 If you no longer want FormSmarts to post a Twitter update when a form is submitted, simply erase the message template in the Twitter Feed Setup screen (pictured above) and save changes.

-We’ve added two options to complement the default confirmation page that is displayed after a form is submitted.
-You can now:
+FormSmarts supports a number of options to complement the default confirmation page that is displayed when someone submits a form.

 Detailed Form Confirmation Page